 - Since this can be used as either a sleeping bag or an underquilt, you’re getting the most for your money.

 - Grid stitching design evenly distributes the filling, preventing it from shifting around and creating lumps or uneven insulation.

-- Zipper is metal rather than plastic – it won’t break.
+- The zipper is metal rather than plastic – it won’t break.